antoinepirlot/Satunes/README-en.md

 9) I recommand you to deactvate unknown app installation for the app from where you install the app.
 10) Enjoy you music freely and passion :D

+## Android Auto

+1) Go to Android Auto settings.
+2) Multiple click on "Version" to activate dev mode.
+3) Go to Dev's settings and activate "Unknown sources" as this app is not published on Google Play Store.
+4) Add app in launcher.
+5) Enjoy

 If you like the app and want to support me click [here](https://tipeee.com/antoinepirlot).

-To activate Android Auto you can find instructions [here](#050-beta)

 # UPDATES